0mWindyBug/MinifilterHook/README.md

 Tested on Windows 10 1903, 21H2 and 22H2 against WdFilter

-You can easily modify the POC to target a different filter driver -> simply change TARGET_FILTER_NAME and TARGET_FILTER_DRIVER
+You can easily modify the POC to target other filter driver -> simply change TARGET_FILTER_NAME and TARGET_FILTER_DRIVER

 # Usage:
 **Install .inf file  -> right click + install or use SetupApi to install programtically**